alainbryden/bitburner-scripts/README.md

 # Running scripts

-Scripts can mostly be run on their own, but are primarily designed to be orchestrated by `daemon.js`.
-If you `run daemon.js` from the terminal, it will start several other scripts.
+If you `run autopilot.js` from the terminal, it will start several other scripts.

-Note that a new "master orchestrator" script named `autopilot.js` is also in the works.
-On top of running `daemon.js` and its suite of scripts, it will monitor your progress throughout the game and take special actions when it can.
+You can think of this as the "master orchestrator" script.
+It will kick off `daemon.js` (you primary hacking script), which in turn kicks off several other helper-scripts.
+It will monitor your progress throughout the game and take special actions when it can.
 I don't want to spoil too much for those new to the game, but it's worth mentioning that `SF4` is not required, but is highly-recommended to get the full benefit of this script.

+Most scripts can also be run on their own, but are primarily designed to be orchestrated by `autopilot.js` or `daemon.js`.

 ## Manually run scripts